NotFish232/NeuraLang/README.md

 ## What's next for NeuraLang

 Moving forward, we plan to add a lot more functionality.
-These include quality of live improvements, and new features, like GPU integration, and more predefined classes.
+These include quality of life improvements, and new features, like GPU integration, and more predefined classes.
 Also, hopefully more new features and built-ins to help users.